Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 Following this tutorial, you will need **CUSD** faucets to deploy and make transactions on the Celo Alfajores blockchain.
 Getting faucets is always as easy as taking these few baby steps:
 1. Head over to the [faucet](https://link-url-here.org) site for the testnet you need.
-For example a Celo Alfajor faucet will give you fake money to interact with the Celo Alfajore testnet.
+For example, a Celo Alfajor faucet will give you fake money to interact with the Celo Alfajore testnet.

-2. Copy your wallet address from metamask or your prefered wallet and paste it into the tab.
+2. Copy your wallet address from metamask or your preferred wallet and paste it into the tab.

-3. complete the authentication process, usually `i am not a robot`.
-Click the und button and wait for about 15 to 90 seconds depanding on the requesting network and you'll notice an increase in your wallet balance.
+3. complete the authentication process, usually ***i am not a robot***.
+Click the und button and wait for about 15 to 90 seconds depending on the requesting network and you'll notice an increase in your wallet balance.

 ## HardHat
-Hardhat is an Ethereum Development Environment that runs on `ether-js` and `solc-js` and other basic EVM compatible libraries.
+Hardhat is an Ethereum Development Environment that runs on `ether-js` and `solc-js` and other basic EVM-compatible libraries.
 It is used for compiling, running, and deploying solidity smart contracts

 ## Calling Contracts
 What are the contract calls referred to in this tutorial?
 Making a contract call simply means calling the functions from a deployed contract into another deployed contract on the blockchain.
-The calls can be made to retireve data from a query function , or to a payable function for making payment, or even a modifier function for modifying a variable state
+The calls can be made to retrieve data from a query function, to a payable function for making payment, or even a modifier function for modifying a variable state

 Now that you've been reminded of the tools we'll be needing, it's time to get your hands dirty with writing code to understand the purpose of this tutorial.